spectrochempy/spectrochempy/docs/devguide/contributing.rst

 .. note::

-    If you are not easy with the command lines, Remember that all the following `git` operations can be done using an GUI application such as ``sourcetree`` or whatever you prefer.
+    If you are not easy with the command lines, Remember that all the following `git` operations can be done using a GUI application such as ``sourcetree`` or whatever you prefer.

 Keep style corrections in a separate commit to make your pull request more readable.